 Disorganized finances can make it difficult to plan and set your goals.
 Following a pattern of established management guidelines can help you stay on-top of your financial situation throughout the year.
-Whether you need to overhaul your budget, assess your credit standing, or get a better handle on your investments, stick to these 8 daily habits to make it easier to manage your financial life.
+Whether you need to overhaul your budget, assess your credit standing, or get a better handle on your investments, stick to these eight habits to make it easier to manage your financial life.

 1. Trim Expenses